-It’s not an easy game and I don’t want to pull any punches here; try to imagine swimming while constantly being grabbed, pulled, pushed, shoved, kneed, kicked AND YOU CAN’T TOUCH THE BOTTOM OF THE POOL.
+It’s not an easy game, and I don’t want to pull any punches here; try to imagine swimming while constantly being grabbed, pulled, pushed, shoved, kneed, kicked, AND YOU CAN’T TOUCH THE BOTTOM OF THE POOL.
 But if your kid likes water, can swim, and hasn’t quite found their niche, this could be a great option.
-My daughter is NOT a runner, she is big and strong and hates “land” exercise.
-But get this girl in a pool and it’s a different story; she becomes fast and graceful and explosive!
+My daughter is NOT a runner.
+She is big and strong and hates “land” exercise.
+But get this girl in a pool, and it’s a different story; she becomes fast, graceful, and explosive!
 All things that escaped her in the more traditional sports.

 The Important Stuff To Know!

 - Your child needs to be a strong swimmer or have a love for water.

 - Club water polo is typically not a “cut” sport, so everyone makes it.

 - Summer heat isn’t a problem; forget all those hot days on the soccer field!

 - This is a sport for kids who enjoy or tolerate physical contact.

 - Your child will have to wear a Speedo, or, for girls, a VERY tight bathing suit that gets jostled and pulled and ends up where the sun doesn’t shine.

 - Your kid will freeze in the winter while getting into and out of pools (most of the warmer states practice in outdoor pools).